1996 Pacific Plaza stabbing

-On 23 May 1996, a 38-year-old Indonesian businessman named Benny Probocemdana Oen was mortally wounded by an assailant during a stabbing incident at Pacific Plaza before he died in hospital.
-The suspect, identified as 19-year-old Sim Eng Teck, was arrested more than a year later and charged with murder.
-Sim, who put up a defence of alcohol intoxication and also put forward claims that he only intend to stab the victim's arm during the knife attack, but Judicial Commissioner Amerjeet Singh found that Sim had intentionally inflicted the fatal injuries on Oen and described the killing as a "daringly cold-blooded" murder, and sentenced Sim to death in May 1998.
-Sim lost his appeal on 1 August 1998, and he had since been hanged.
+On 23 May 1996, a 38-year-old Indonesian businessman named Benny Probocemdana Oen (黄汉明 (Huáng Hànmíng, N̂g Hàn-bêng)) was mortally wounded by an assailant during a stabbing incident at Pacific Plaza before he died in hospital.
+The suspect, identified as 19-year-old Sim Eng Teck (沈英德 (Shěn Yīngdé, Sím Eng-tek)), was arrested more than a year later and charged with murder.
+Sim put up a defence of alcohol intoxication and put forward claims that he only intended to stab the victim's arm during the attack.
+However, Judicial Commissioner Amerjeet Singh found that Sim had intentionally inflicted the fatal injuries on Oen and described the killing as a "daringly cold-blooded" murder, and sentenced Sim to death in May 1998.
+Sim lost his appeal on 1 August 1998, and was hanged afterwards.